axelmisrain/Techtorial-API-Automation/README.md

-# Techtorial API Automation: Postman, RestAssured, Cucumber, JUnit, Lombok, Jackson, Gherkin
+# Techtorial API Automation: Postman, RestAssured, Cucumber, JUnit, Lombok, Jackson, Gherkin.

 ## Objectives
 This document outlines the automation testing plan for the Techtorial API.
 The goal is to ensure the API functions correctly by using various tools and methods, including providing an authorization Bearer token for successful login.